-- As you say a word, phrase, or sentence, press the buttons or point to the symbols (for a non-speaking AAC system, such as a low tech communication board), that corresponds to what you are saying.
+- As you say a word, phrase, or sentence, press the buttons or point to the symbols (for a non-speaking AAC system, such as a low tech communication board), that correspond to what you are saying.

 - You do not have to press every single button for what you are saying.
 Focus on the main words.
-For example, if you say “get in the car now,” you may press “get,” “in,” “car.”
+For example, if you say “get in the car now,” you may press “get,” “in,” and “car.”
 Consider making your phrases similar to the AAC user’s communication abilities; if they communicate in mostly 1-2 word utterances, model 2-4 word utterances.

 - Do not expect the AAC user to respond to everything that you say and model.
 They may push some of the buttons that you did, e.g. “car,” or just get in the car.
 (They may also walk away if they don’t actually want to get in the car, hah!)